SFU-CMPT-201/a1-pub/README.md

 # Assignment 1: Neovim practice

 In this assignment, you will practice Neovim, a text editor that we use for this course.
-There are three simple tasks that you need to do.
+There are two simple tasks that you need to do.

 ## Task 0